Nature lovers, we aim to have a positive environmental impact in working with the food industry.

 Grateful to be part of such a beautiful ecosystem, we want to be part of people who help to preserve it!

 Resilient, we adapt to the challenges we face as we go along, being flexible to best meet the demands of our clients and business partners!

 Laure Dupuy, founder of Rethink2gether

-I truly think that, working together as companies, governments and citizens, we can find innovative solutions to help people live, produce and consume more responsibly - all inspired by natural principles.
-My goal is to help companies and other organizations to transition to business models based on the principles of a circular economy through a technical approach that focuses on cooperative processes.
+I think that, working together as companies, governments and citizens, we can find innovative solutions to help people live, produce and consume more responsibly - all inspired by natural, regenerative and circular principles.

 Benoit Liegey, Project manager

 Ben holds a dual Master of Engineering degree from 2 top-tier universities in France.
 His studies were primarily done at AgroParisTech, which is among the top 10 universities in the world specializing in food & environmental sciences.
 He is now Project Manager for Rethink2gether, based in Vancouver, B.C.

 Ben has over eight years of international experience in sustainability in various industries.

 For 4 years, he has worked as a sustainability consultant for RDC Environment in Belgium.
 This experience enabled him to understand clients’ needs, master environmental impact assessments, and deliver effective presentations for both public & private organizations.